Autism Spectrum Disorder (ASD)

 How does my child with Autism sense the world around them?

-As a parent, it is important to understand your child’s unique sensory needs and to help create an environment that supports them.
+As a parent, it’s important to understand your child’s unique sensory needs and help make a space that supports them.

 How does my child with Autism communicate feelings?